Area codes 609 and 640: History

 Despite the presence of the Philadelphia suburbs, Trenton, Princeton and Atlantic City, South Jersey is not as densely populated as North Jersey.
 As a result, while North Jersey went from one area code to four during the 1990s, 609 remained the sole area code for the southern half of New Jersey for 41 years.
-By the late 1990s, however, the proliferation of cell phones and pagers, particularly in the Philadelphia suburbs, Trenton, and Atlantic City, made it clear that South Jersey needed another area code.
+By the late 1990s, the proliferation of cell phones and pagers, particularly in the Philadelphia suburbs, Trenton, and in Atlantic City, necessitated a new area code in South Jersey.

-In 1999, the southwestern part of the old 609 territory, including most of the New Jersey side of the Philadelphia area, was split off with area code 856.
+In 1999, the southwestern part of the 609 territory, including most of the New Jersey side of the Philadelphia area, was split off with area code 856.
 The new area code entered service on June 14; permissive dialing of 609 continued across South Jersey until November 14.
-Since that time, the 609 territory covers parts of Central Jersey, South Jersey and the Jersey Shore, and many parts of Burlington County.
+Since that time, the 609 territory includes parts of Central Jersey, South Jersey and the Jersey Shore, and many parts of Burlington County.
 It also includes portions of southern Middlesex County in Plainsboro, Cranbury, parts of South Brunswick (particularly Kingston) and the extreme southern part of Monroe.
-The boundary was drawn so that several towns were divided between by area codes.
+The boundary was drawn so that several towns were divided between by area codes, but office code protection afforded the convenience of seven-digit dialing.

 An October 2014 exhaustion forecast expected the 609 number pool to be exhausted by the second quarter of 2017, about 15 months later than projected a year earlier.
-Permissive dialing began in mid-January 2018, and ended mid-August when 10-digit dialing became mandatory.
-In mid-September, new assignments of numbers with the 640 area code commenced.
+Permissive dialing for all calls in 609 began on January 20, 2018, and ended August 18 when ten-digit dialing became mandatory.
+Overlay code 640 entered operation on September 17, 2018.
+With the implementation of the overlay, the New Jersey Board of Public Utilities ordered the removal of central office code protection for a group of central offices between NPA 609 and 856, that had been in effect since the 1999 split to permit seven-digit dialing in the local area to the adjacent NPA.